 Two methods that rental property investors use to analyze markets are reviewing the historic change in housing prices and affordability.
 Price changes can help forecast possible equity growth over the long term, while the affordability of housing is one indicator of how strong a specific area may be for renters.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Jackson MSA (including purchase and refinance transactions) shows:
+Each month Freddie Mac publishes its House Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI from Freddie for the Jackson MSA shows:

 Housing affordability is calculated by comparing the median family income in a market to the median cost of a single-family home.
 A good resource for HAI (housing affordability index) data is the report published by the National Association of Realtors (NAR).